 - By using a preexisting factory switch in the vehicle

-EFM 3.0 has five active modes that can individually be configured for both flash pattern and active lights.
-Configurations can be modified using the STE Configuration Utility available for free download on the support page of our website.
+EFM 3.0 has five active modes that can individually be configured for both flash patterns and active lights.
+Configurations can be modified using the STE Configuration Utility available for free download at the bottom of this page.
 Active modes are shown below in order of priority.
 See below to find out more about the mode.

 Example 1 – Park mode disabled: If switch input 2 is active, EFM 3.0 will use the configurations saved for switch input 2.
 If switch input 1 is then activated, EFM 3.0 will use the configurations for switch input 1 due to its higher priority.

 Example 2 – Park mode enabled: If the vehicle is in park and switch input 1 is activated, EMF 3.0 will use the park mode configurations due to its higher priority.
 Once the vehicle transmission is taken out of park, EFM 3.0 will use the configurations for switch input 1.

 There are ten selectable patterns for every vehicle.
 These patterns are adjusted per vehicle to ensure the best possible pattern selection based on supported vehicle lights and light locations.
 Individual patterns can be configured for each active mode using the STE Configuration Utility.